optimus889/AWS-Fraud-Detection-Analysis/README.md

 ### Step 6 — Query Results with Athena

-Run the SQL scripts in `sql/` against the predictions bucket.
+Run the SQL scripts in `sql/athena_queries.sql` against the predictions bucket.
 Results are saved to `s3://finalproject-fraud-detection/Athena-results/`.

 ### Step 7 — Visualize with QuickSight

-Connect QuickSight to the Athena data source and load the dashboard configurations from `dashboard/` to explore fraud metrics interactively.
+Connect QuickSight to the Athena data source and explore fraud metrics interactively.
+A sample dashboard export is available in `dashboard/dashboard_demo.pdf`.

 ### Step 8 — Monitor with CloudWatch & SNS